Judicial Hearing Boards

 - The finding or sanction imposed is unfair or inappropriate.

-Appeals of a decision of SFHB shall be directed in writing (by using the form below) by the respondent to the Vice President for Student Affairs within four class days of the respondent's receipt of the written decision.
+Appeals of a decision of SFHB shall be directed in writing (by using the form below) by the respondent to the Dean of Students within four class days of the respondent's receipt of the written decision.
 Only appeals submitted on the official form (found below) will be reviewed.

-Appeals of the decisions of the RHHB shall be directed in writing (by using the form below) by the respondent to the Dean of Students within four class days of the respondent's receipt of the written decision.
+Appeals of the decisions of the RHHB shall be directed in writing (by using the form below) by the respondent to the Student Conduct Officer within four class days of the respondent's receipt of the written decision.
 Only appeals submitted on the official form (found below) will be reviewed.

 Appeals are final within the campus judicial system.